openstack-archive/cookbook-openstack-compute/README.md

 nova-common
 ----
--May include recipe `selinux` (Fedora)
+- May include recipe `selinux` (Fedora)
--Builds the basic nova.conf config file with details of the rabbitmq, mysql, glance and keystone servers -Builds a openrc file for root with appropriate environment variables to interact with the nova client CLI
+- Builds the basic nova.conf config file with details of the rabbitmq, mysql, glance and keystone servers
+- Builds a openrc file for root with appropriate environment variables to interact with the nova client CLI

 nova-setup
 ----
--Includes recipes `nova-common`
+- Includes recipes `nova-common`
--Sets up the nova networks with `nova-manage`
+- Sets up the nova networks with `nova-manage`

 scheduler
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs nova scheduler service
+- Installs nova scheduler service

 vncproxy
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs and configures the vncproxy service for console access to VMs
+- Installs and configures the vncproxy service for console access to VMs

 Attributes
 ==========